 City agencies control the design, construction, maintenance, and permitting of public rights-of-way.
-An interdepartmental approach to street design and retrofits allows project design that emphasizes both the management of stormwater and the health, safety, and mobility goals of complete streets.
-Integrated design strategies address water quality and regulatory compliance, along with traffic calming, bike and pedestrian access, safety, public health, community development, and equity.

-"MY FAVORITE STREET IN SANTA FE IS E. ALAMEDA.
+An interdepartmental approach to street design and retrofits allows project design that emphasizes both the "MY FAVORITE STREET IN SANTA FE IS E. ALAMEDA.
 MY KIDS LOVE WHEN WE DRIVE THROUGH THE 'TREE TUNNEL.'
 THEY LOVE THE WAY THE TREE BRANCHES HANG OVER.
 IT HAS BECOME SUCH A GREAT GATEWAY FROM OUR HOME TO WORK AND SCHOOL."